Weighted SGD for $\ell_p$ Regression with Randomized Preconditioning: Introduction

 \subsection{Other prior related work}

 Numerous RLA algorithms have been proposed to solve $\ell_p$ regression problems~\citep{yang16pardist}.
 RLA theories show that to achieve a relative-error bound, the required sampling size only depends on $d$, independent of $n$, and the running time also depends on the time to implement the random projection at the first step.
 Regarding the performance of unconstrained regression problems, in \citep{DDHKM09} the authors provide an algorithm that constructs a well-conditioned basis by ellipsoid rounding and a subspace-preserving sampling matrix for $\ell_p$ regression problems in $\bigO(nd^5 \log n)$ time; a sampling algorithm based on Lewis weights for $\ell_p$ regression have been proposed by~\cite{cohen15lewis}; the algorithms in~\citep{SW11} and~\citep{CDMMMW12} use the ``slow'' and ``fast'' Cauchy Transform to compute the low-distortion $\ell_1$ embedding matrix and solve the over-constrained $\ell_1$ regression problem in $\bigO(nd^{1.376+})$ and $\bigO(nd\log n)$ time, respectively; the algorithms in~\citep{DMMW12} estimate the leverage scores up to a small factor and solve the $\ell_2$ regression problem in $\bigO(nd\log n)$ time respectively; and the algorithms in~\citep{CW12,MM12,nelson2013sparse}, solve the problem via sparse random projections in nearly input-sparsity time, i.e., $\bigO(\log n \cdot \nnz(A))$ time, plus lower-order terms, and a tighter analysis is provided by \citet{cohen2016nearly}.
-As for iterative algorithms, the algorithms in \citep{BLENDENPIK, MSM14_SISC} use randomized linear algebra to compute a preconditioner and call iterative solvers such as LSQR to solve the preconditioned problem; \citet{pilanci2014iterative} propose an algorithm for solving constrained least squares problems by iteratively sketching the Hessian matrix using subspace preserving techniques.
+As for iterative algorithms, the algorithms in \citep{BLENDENPIK, MSM14_SISC} use randomized linear algebra to compute a preconditioner and call iterative solvers such as LSQR to solve the preconditioned problem.

 In contrast, SGD algorithms update the solution vector in an iterative fashion and are simple to implement and scalable to large datasets \citep{bottouLargeScale,svm_opt,bottou2008tradeoffs}.
 Moreover, these methods can be easily extended for problems with general convex loss functions and constraints, such as Pegasos~\citep{pegasos} for regularized SVM and stochastic coordinate descent (SCD) for $\ell_1$ regularization~\citep{l1_reg}.
 Several techniques, such as SAGE~\citep{accelerate_sgd}, AdaGrad~\citep{adagrad}, SVRG~\citep{variance_sgd}, have recently been proposed to accelerate the convergence rate of SGD, and~\citet{hogwild} also show that SGD is favorable for parallel/distributed computation.
 More recently, several works, e.g.,~\citep{ZZ15, needel-weightedsgd} regarding SGD with weighted sampling are proposed, in which the authors show that the performance of SGD can be improved by using a nonuniform sampling~distribution.